scgerkin/C964_Capstone/paper/paper.md

 //TODO assess how accurate your application is at presenting the data and providing predictive outcomes.
 Provide an example of what the data showed and explain why those offer representative artifacts of the application’s accuracy

 ## Application Testing
 Throughout development, the application was tested at a modular level manually.
 The REST API was tested using Postman[^postmanCite] to validate that the API could receive image POST requests and return an expected JSON response to be utilized by the end-user.
-This testing involved very simple, happy path testing and was not exhaustive by any means.
+This testing involved a very simple, happy path testing and was not exhaustive by any means.
 Similarly, the front-end application was tested manually throughout development.
-Due to the overall simplicity of the project, extensive unit testing was determined to be counter-productive to overall creating of a prototype project.
+Due to the overall simplicity of the project, extensive unit testing was determined to be counter-productive to the overall creation of a prototype project.
 Once all components were successfully created and deployed, manual testing was again utilized to verify each component could integrate successfully and provide a functioning application.

 [^postmanCite]: [https://www.postman.com/](https://www.postman.com/)